 - Radiation burns – caused by contact with nuclear radiation

 - Electrical burns – caused by an electrical current

 - First-degree burns – only the top layer of skin is damaged.
 First-degree burns are characterized by redness, minor inflammation.
 These burns cause minimal damage, and usually heal within a week.
 They can often be treated with aloe vera gel and cool water – not with ice!

-- Second-degree burns – damage goes beyond the top layer of skin.
+- Second-degree burns – damage goes beyond the top layer of skin, also impacting the dermis, which lies just beneath the skin’s outer lawyer..
 Second-degree burns are characterized by extremely red, blistered skin.
 These burns may take weeks to heal, and should be properly bandaged.

 Compensation for Your Burn Injuries

 Burns are one of the most expensive and traumatic injuries to treat.
 In fact, research has shown that total hospital costs can reach more than $125,000 per patient.
 This, of course, accounts just for the treatments of the burns, and not for any other healthcare the victim may require.
 Even a simple first degree burn can become infected and require medical treatment.
 Third degree burns can take years of treatment in order to heal, and usually have a significant impact on the victim’s quality of life and ability to work.
 Extensive burns can cost hundreds of thousands of dollars for treatment, repeat admission, and rehabilitation.